ludoboulanger/rental_app/backend_app/readme.md

 - sinon

 Tests for the backend are located in the `*/tests` directories.
 Each test file contains unit tests for a specific ressource.
 All external ressources are stubbed using sinon `stub`.

-To run all test, use `npm run test-dev`.
-If you require only specific tests to be run, you can add a `.only` after a `describe` or `it`